'Liberty Belle' (Boy Commandos #1).

 'The Wage Earners' (Weird Terror #1, Harwell).

-In 1946 Winter also succeeded Louis Cazeneuve on the medieval feature 'Shining Knight' in Adventure Comics, which he continued with writer Joe Samachson until 1948.
+In 1946, Winter also succeeded Louis Cazeneuve on the medieval feature 'Shining Knight' in Adventure Comics, which he continued with writer Joe Samachson until 1948.
 The character was originally created in 1941 by Creig Flessel.
-By 1950 the popularity of superheroes had mostly faded away, and many companies turned to thematic anthology comic books.
+By 1950, the popularity of superheroes had mostly faded away, and many companies turned to thematic anthology comic books.
 Chuck Winter spent the final years of his comic book career drawing romance, war or supernatural stories for Ace Periodicals (Real Love, All Romances, Glamorous Romances, etc.), Harvey Comics (Love Lesson, Love Problems), Harwell Publications (Weird Terror) and Fawcett Comics.
 Most of Winter's later day comic book work was however done for the horror and mystery titles in Stan Lee's Atlas line (Astonishing, Strange Tales, Adventures into Weird Worlds, Justice, etc.).
-No comic book work from after 1954 is known.

 'Don't Break My Heart Again' (All Romances #3, 1949).